 Vietnamese pho soup is an earthy and aromatic dish with hearty ingredients and flavorful herbs and garnishments.

-In summary, for those asking is pho keto friendly it’s not keto approved if made traditionally, but a few easy alterations can be made so that even those on keto can indulge in a steamy bowl of pho.
+In summary, traditional pho is not keto-approved, but with a few easy alterations, even those on a keto diet can enjoy a steamy bowl of pho.

 Is Pho Diabetic Friendly?